Jas424/Codepath/README.md

 Describe any challenges encountered while building the app.

 I was having trouble making all of the digits of the totals appear the first time I ran the build.
-I was able to fix this by adjusting the width of the table.
+I was able to fix this by adjusting the width of the label.

 ## License